gilland-astate/accelerated-fall2021/assignments/homework/hw3/README.md

 The program should read and make these determinations for all five rectangles in the file.
 Please be aware that the data file used when grading will contain different values but the format will be the same.

+> 10% HW Bonus: Find a way to continue to read in an unlimited amount of data from the file.

 The following is the output that would be generated for the data file provided in the starter code: